-WHO IS ELIGIBLE TO VOTE?
+WHO IS QUALIFIED TO VOTE?

-You are eligible to vote on all matters presented to the stockholders at the meeting if you own shares of our common stock, par value \$.0001 per share, or Class B common stock, par value \$.0001 per share, at the close of business on the Record Date.
+You are qualified to vote on all matters presented to the stockholders at the meeting if you own shares of our common stock, par value \$.0001 per share, or Class B common stock, par value \$.0001 per share, at the close of business on the Record Date.

-All of the Class B common stock is subject to voting trusts as to which David Simon and Herbert Simon are the voting trustees.
-The Board is not soliciting proxies in respect of the Class B common stock.
+All of the Class B common shares are subject to voting trusts as to which David Simon and Herbert Simon are the voting trustees.
+The Board is not soliciting proxies in respect of the Class B common shares.